liflab/beepbeep-3-book/markdown/README.md

 The second part of the book (chapters 6 to 8) is made of independent chapters covering other aspects of BeepBeep.

 - Chapter 6 mixes all the content of the previous chapters together, and shows a number of more complex use cases that illustrate the capabilities of BeepBeep and its standard palettes.
 You will learn how BeepBeep can be used to perform runtime monitoring in a video game, process telemetry from a space probe, or analyze the power consumption of home appliances, among other things.
-- Chapter 7 is intended for developers of BeepBeep.
+- Chapter 7 is intended for BeepBeep developers.
 It shows how Java programmers can easily create their own `Processor` and `Function` objects, package them into their own palette, and make them interact with other BeepBeep objects.
 - Chapter 8 concentrates on one particular BeepBeep palette, called *DSL*.
 Rather than piping processors directly using Java, this palette makes it possible for end-users to define the syntax of a custom language, and to write an *interpreter* that builds processor chains automatically from expressions of that language.

 Finally, the book ends with a few appendices that are meant as a reference.